ahaggard2013/Reddit-Account-Generator-and-Mass-Upvoter/README.md

 ```
 pip install selenium
 ```
 This may or may not be an issue for you, but seleinum would not run properly with firefox on my system.
-I had to update my geckowebdriver[https://github.com/mozilla/geckodriver/releases]. by moving the most recent version into /usr/local/bin/.
+I had to update my [geckowebdriver](https://github.com/mozilla/geckodriver/releases) by moving the most recent version into /usr/local/bin/.

-### How to use
+### Instructions

 #### randomUsernames.py